Is your Free T4 really in the Normal Range? Optimal vs Normal levels & More

 On the other hand, if your T4 levels are high and your T3 levels are low - you as the patient can focus on taking supplements designed to boost T4 to T3 conversion.

-Over 13 nutrients are involved in proper thyroid hormone production and 2 supplements can really help thyroid conversion.
+Over 13 nutrients are involved in thyroid hormone production (8) and some supplements may help thyroid conversion.

-It turns out that many patients (even those on thyroid hormone) have deficiencies in these nutrients which lead to poor thyroid hormone production and conversion.
+It turns out that many patients (even those on thyroid hormone) have deficiencies in some of these nutrients which may lead to poor thyroid hormone production and conversion.

 If you have Hashimoto's then the supplements you should consider using are slightly different from the list above and you can find more information on which supplements are best for autoimmune thyroiditis here.